 But the moment he could put his hand on the barre again, he knew he wanted to come back.

 "When I'm in the ballet studio is the only time that I make sense to myself," he said.
 "It's the most real thing I know."

-Hernandez returned to dance in his native country last November, appearing at the Bellas Artes theater in a program he called "A Moment to Dream," referring to his desire to bring ballet to Mexico.
+Hernández hadn't danced in his native country since he was 14, then last November he returned to the Bellas Artes theater in a program he called "A Moment to Dream," referring to his desire to bring ballet to Mexico.
 Last week he was back, this time organizing a gala performance called "Awakenings" at Mexico's much larger National Auditorium.

 The performance featured dancers from top ballet companies around the world, including the American Ballet Theatre, and mixed classics such as "Don Quixote" and "Black Swan" with more accessible numbers: a dance on snow skis by the illusionist troupe Momix and the Vegas-style Bad Boys of Dance gyrating to Queen.